cognitom/devsync/README.md

 # Devsync

 Sync your npm library directly into the package which depends on it.
-If you're a developer of libraries, yes, `devsync` has been made for you!
+If you're a publisher of libraries on npm, yes, `devsync` has been made for you!

 ## Use case